Joseph Rudolf Marth Memorial Scholarship Fund

 Through memorial donations from Joe’s family and friends, Martha Murphy, spouse of the Late Joseph Rudolf Marth, created the “Joseph Rudolf Marth Memorial Scholarship Fund” in loving memory and to honour our “Funny Guy” Joe (Joey).

-This student will have contributed to the overall “upbeat and positive atmosphere” of the school community.
+A request for nominations will be communicated to staff and graduating students at Campbellford District High School in early spring of each year.
 A student and/or teacher may submit a nomination form for more than one fellow GRADUATING student.
 Self-nominations are not accepted.

-To donate to the Joseph Rudolf Marth Memorial Scholarship Fund:
+To make a gift or bequest to the Joseph Rudolf Marth Memorial Scholarship Fund:

 - Mail a cheque, made out to: